kwondae2/kwondae2.github.io/about.md

   This is a blog about my study history.
   I hope this blog gets as much contents as it could get on.
 </p>

-#To make pages show up in the sidebar, add `sidebar_link: true` to the front
-matter.